top of page

 10

-Marry Surratt during trial in the court wore a black veil to cover her face from the spectaters while they shouted very rude things at her.
+Mary Surratt during trial in the court wore a black veil to cover her face from the spectators while they shouted very rude things at her.

 THE HISTORICAL RECORD • THE HISTORICAL RECORD • THE HISTORICAL RECORD •